todogroup/osposurvey/2020/questions.md

 * Culture change, with improved interaction among departments
 * Better security testing and vulnerability management
 * Other (please specify)
->LH Note (7/2/19): "Faster time to market with new products"; "Increased innovation"; "Culture change toward faster digital transformation, openness and agility"; and "Better security testing and vulnerability management" were not reported upon in the 2018 survey new choices in 2019.
-The "culture" choice has been changed to "Culture change, with improved interaction among departments".
-Also new in 2019, we randomized the answers in this question.

-12. What are the ways your open source program quantifies success?
+13. What are the ways your open source program quantifies success?
 (Check all that apply)
 * Fewer license violations
 * Faster compliance process
 * Volume of upstream code contributions